 At our glass studio, Sally is the only one of the artists who makes and sells glass jewelry.
 However, the entire team keeps an eye open for odd pieces that might make a beautiful pendant with a little work.

-When we purchased our property for the glassblowing studio, there was an enclosed carport at the house, which had two sets of French doors and windows along its length on one side.
+When we purchased our property for the glassblowing studio, there was an enclosed carport at the house, with two sets of French doors and windows along its length on one side.
 We decided this was a great place to put in what we affectionately called our “jewelry studio.”
 A “rose by any name would smell as sweet,” so this area goes by many names, jewelry studio, fusing studio, Sally’s studio.

 Before we started building the studio, Sally took a continuing ed class on dichroic jewelry.
 She found it quite relaxing.
 So we purchased some stock, and once we had the place, she started playing.